top of page

 Health & Wellbeing

-We recognise the vital role creativity plays in supporting mental health and wellbeing.
+We recognise the vital role that creativity, community and self expression plays in supporting mental health and wellbeing.

 Our programmes provide a safe and supportive environment where individuals can: